fujaba/fulibFx/README.md

 ```

 The route works like a file system and is therefore relative to the currently displayed controller if it doesn't start
 with a '`/`'.
 If you want to display a controller from the root, you have to start the route with a '`/`'.
+The route
+also
-The route also supports path traversal (e.g. `../login`).
+supports path traversal (e.g., '`../login`').
 This can be used to create a back button.

 ```java